alienfast/docker-rails/README.md

 The following shows execution within Atlassian Bamboo using an script task and RVM on the host.

-1. Add an inline script task
+#### 1. Add an inline script task

+This will run everything, including cleanup.

 ```bash
 #!/bin/bash